GWR road motor services: Vehicles

 The first vehicles were 16 hp Milnes-Daimler single-deck buses.
 They were soon supplemented by 20 hp, and later, 30 hp vehicles from the same company.
 Smaller numbers of vehicles were also supplied by Dennis, Dürkopp, Straker-Squire, and Wolseley, as well as a few Clarkson 20 hp steam buses.
 Later buses were obtained from AEC, Chevrolet, Daimler, Guy, Leyland, Maudslay, Thornycroft, and a few from Burford, Clement-Talbot, Crossley, Ford, Gilford, Graham Dodge, International, Lancia, Morris, Overland BMT and Vauxhall.

 Buses for busier routes were double-deck, while some had luggage compartments for carrying mail bags.
 For tourist excursions, vehicles – known as "Jersey Cars" – were open, with seats arranged in tiers so that passengers sitting at the back could see over the heads of those in front.
 More familiar coach types were introduced later and were used on excursions and long-distance "Land Cruises".

 Services in Devon and Cornwall

 Routes in Devon and Cornwall were transferred to the new Western National Omnibus Company on 1 January 1929, which was half-owned by the Great Western Railway and half by the National Omnibus and Transport Company.
-Equivalent services are now operated First South West (in Cornwall) and Stagecoach Devon.
+Equivalent services are now operated by First South West (in Cornwall) and Stagecoach Devon.
 In 1929 the railway also took 30% of the shares in the Devon General Omnibus and Touring Company, while the Southern Railway took 20%.
 At the same time, Western National routes around Bovey Tracey and Moretonhampstead were transferred to Devon General which has since become Stagecoach Devon.